Papalia crime family: History

-Canada

-Antonio Papalia was a bootlegger with early Picciotteria values, who immigrated to Canada from Delianuova, Calabria, Italy, in 1912, through New York City before moving on to Montreal, Quebec then New Brunswick in the coal mines, before finally settling on Railway Street in Hamilton, Ontario in 1917.
+What is known as the Papalia family began as the group headed by Rocco Perri and his common-law wife Bessie Starkman in the 1920s.
+Antonio Papalia was a bootlegger with early Picciotteria values, who immigrated to Canada from Delianuova, Calabria, Italy, in 1912, through New York City before moving on to Montreal, Quebec, then New Brunswick in the coal mines, before finally settling on Railway Street in Hamilton, Ontario, in 1917.
 Antonio, born in 1894, was thought to have immigrated straight to Canada in 1900, however U.S. immigration records were found in 2004 confirming his origin.
 Antonio became associated with Calabrian compatriot and notorious bootlegger Rocco Perri, and later Guelph mobster Tony Sylvestro, working as a bootlegger who operated speakeasies.
 However, Papalia was suspected in playing a role in the murder of Perri's wife Bessie Starkman in 1930.

 Antonio's wife Maria Rosa Italiano had a first cousin, Nazzareno "Ned" Italiano, who worked as a heroin dealer for Perri and Starkman.
 Between May and June 1929, an undercover Royal Canadian Mounted Police officer, Frank Zaneth, was able to penetrate into the Perri-Starkman group by posing as a drug dealer from Montreal.
 In Toronto and Hamilton, Zaneth purchased considerable amounts of cocaine, heroin and morphine from members of the Perri-Starkman group.
-Later in 1929, Nazzareno Italiano was convicted of trafficking heroin and rejected a plea bargain offer from the Crown to testify against his employers Perri and Starkman in exchange for a lighter sentence.
-The refusal of Perri and Starkman to financially support the Italiano family despite the way he observed Omertà caused much resentment and Antonio was described at the time as being angry with Starkman, whom he felt was greedy.
+On 27 September 1929, Nazzareno Italiano was convicted of trafficking heroin on the basis of the evidence collected by Zaneth and rejected a plea bargain offer from the Crown to testify against his employers Perri and Starkman in exchange for a lighter sentence.
+The refusal of Perri and Starkman to financially support the Italiano family despite the way he observed Omertà caused much resentment and Antonio was described at the time as being angry with Starkman, who he felt was greedy.
 Starkman was shot dead with a shotgun on the night of 13 August 1930.
 Antonio is believed to have been involved in Starkman's murder as her killers fled in an automobile stolen from the garage where Antonio worked.
 It is also believed that Antonio and his son Johnny Papalia, along with Stefano Magaddino of the Buffalo crime family played a role in Perri's disappearance in 1944 after Perri left members of his Mafia crew "slighted", though both cases remain unsolved.